Written by Terry Smith

 This is a good thing because if left fully zipped up, a lot of humidity can build up inside due to the thickness of the mesh cover.
 This could be problem if you forget to open up the door in the warmer months, but in winter the cover does a great job of protecting the plants inside.

-Like most mini greenhouses, this one was a doddle to set up, although I would recommend having a rubber mallet or something that can act as a substitute to help assembly along.
-The instructions that came with the Songmics mini greenhouse weren’t really any good, but that’s par for the course these days.
+Like most mini greenhouses, this one was a doddle to set up, although I would recommend having a rubber mallet or something that can act as a substitute to help assembly along – that’s what the instructions say – however, a wriggle and a bit of leverage and you can easily do without.
 It wasn’t a problem though as common sense is all you need to put this thing together.

 While still not what I would call ‘premium quality’ (what can you except for such a low price?) it does have enough features that place it high enough above some of the other mini greenhouses in the same price range to warrant paying a bit more for it.

-it’s more stable, has a better quality cover, higher quality zip, and a thicker frame and connectors.
-I think that’s worth an extra ten to fifteen pounds, don’t you?
+It’s more stable, has a better quality cover, higher quality zip, and a thicker frame and connectors.
+I think that’s worth an extra few quid over the cheaper options, don’t you?

 One of the main complaints I hear about mini greenhouses is that they can be quite susceptible to the wind, and in a place like the UK, where we get more than our fair share of not so mild gusts blowing through, I can see why some gardeners get annoyed.